Mohammad3125/SimurghPhotoEditor/README.md

 ## 🏆 Acknowledgments
 - Built with ❤️ for the Android development community
 - Part of line-smoothing algorithm was inspired by [krzysztofzablocki's LineDrawing](https://github.com/krzysztofzablocki/LineDrawing?tab=readme-ov-file) project.
-Thank you ❤️.
+Thank you ❤️
+- Brush stamps in this library is provided by `www.myphotoshopbrushes.com`

-### 📱 Apps built with this library
+### 📱 Apps built with Simurgh
 #### [Baboomeh](https://cafebazaar.ir/app/ir.baboomeh.editor)
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/SXxKS4jQ/logo-baboomeh.png" alt="logo-baboomeh" border="0"></a>